7-day Attention Reset · v1.0

-Built for chronic doomscrollers, burned-out creatives, ADHD brains, anxious overthinkers, and people tired of screen guilt.
+Built for chronic doomscrollers, burned-out creatives, ADHD brains, anxious overthinkers, people tired of screen guilt.

 The real cost